 HangSeng and Shanghai indices

 Never know which is which, sometimes only the derivatives are available on the charting system.
-One would think that when the is looking to China to be the savior of our economic system , first by providing cheap goods, then by providing the cash that allows us to maintain low interest rates and then by providing the bailout money to keep things going, that some of this would rub off on the local stock markets as it does on Toronto’s condo market where most units (70+%) are presold to overseas buyers sight unseen , should be expected.
+One would think that when is looking to China to be the savior of our economic system , first by providing cheap goods, then by providing the cash that allows us to maintain low interest rates and then by providing the bailout money to keep things going, that some of this would rub off on the local stock markets as it does on Toronto’s condo market where most units (70+%) are presold to overseas buyers sight unseen , should be expected.
 Not so, here is the DJSH, then and now;

 Shanghai DJ Index Jan10 2010 DJSH oct 2011